Get Started: Contact Enquiry Forms

 1. Forward the user's form submission (contact enquiry) to a nominated admin email address.

-2. Add the user as a new contact in the database.
+2. Add the user as a new contact.

 3. Redirect the user to a page confirming the form was submitted successfully.

-The following tags are commonly used when implementing forms on Oncord:
+The following UI controls are commonly used when implementing Oncord forms:

 This tag is used in place of a standard <form> tag, and introduces some additional options for handling a submission.
 Using this tag will also introduce security and spam protection measures.
-When developing on the Oncord platform, the standard html <form> tag should be replaced with the <ss:forms:form> tag.
+When developing on the Oncord platform, the standard html <form> tag should be replaced with the <forms:form> tag.

-A layout element used inside the <ss:forms:form> tag to display a label and description, and ensures that form fields display nicely when form submissions are emailed.
+A layout element used inside the <forms:form> tag to display a label and description, and ensures that form fields display nicely when form submissions are emailed.

 Used in place of the standard html <input type="text"> field.
 A basic field that allows the user to input a single line of text.

 Used in place of the standard html <textarea > field.
 Allows the user to enter multiple lines of text.

 Modifying the Form

-Options for handling a form submission are controlled through the attributes of the <ss:forms:form> tag.
-A list of the most common attributes can be found below.
+Options for handling a form submission are controlled by modifying / adding attributes to the <forms:form> tag.
+A list of common attributes can be found below.

-You can also use any standard HTML form attributes (width, class, etc) in addition to these.
+You can also use any standard HTML form attributes (width, class, etc).

 Each form must be assigned a unique id.
-The form id is displayed throughout the Dashboard to log submissions, and when used with automation.
-(Use an id like: contact_us, quick_quote, get_started).
+The form id is displayed throughout the Dashboard to log submissions, and when used with Automation.
+Define an ID such as contact_us, quick_quote, get_started etc.

 This attribute determines whether Oncord will store submissions from this form in the database.
 As an example; a contact form should record submissions, whereas a simple login form or newsletter subscribe should not.